IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 --- abstract

-This document describes a set of PCAP-related LINKTYPE values and creates an IANA registry for those values.
+This document describes a set of PCAP-related LinkType values and creates an IANA registry for those values.

 --- middle